PR Nerd

 • You have a specific goal time in mind

-• You've run a half or full before
+• You have run a half or full before

-• You're chasing a PR, not a finish line
+• You are chasing a PR, not just a finish line

 • You have a fitness watch to monitor your paces